 About the Journal

 American Journal of STEM Education: Issues and Perspectives is a multidisciplinary peer-reviewed journal that publishes empirical research, reviews, and practitioner opinions related to issues and perspectives in science, technology, engineering, and mathematics education.
-Published by the Star Scholars Press, the journal is peer-reviewed through a blind review process that utilizes a national and international editorial board and peer reviewers.
-The journal aspires to advance research and practices in the field of STEM education through a collection of quality, relevant, and advanced interdisciplinary articles in all related fields.
+Published by the Star Scholars Press, the journal undergoes peer review through a blind process, utilizing a national and international editorial board and peer reviewers.

 Announcements